 10. Pushing boundaries

 Yes, Euphoria is explicit.
 Sex, drugs, and a whole lotta glitter.
 Chemical use is shown in its most raw form, sex is shown as it is in reality, but all with a pinch of sparkle.
 Controversy followed Euphoria as a result of this gritty portrayal.

 Embracing all body types is a major theme of Euphoria.
 Barbie Ferreia’s character even dabbles with fetishes and brings those into her day-to-day life.
 This risqué material may be too much for some, but it goes to show Euphoria pushes boundaries.

 Make sure to add Euphoria to your watchlist if you haven’t already binged the entire season.
-While we await S2’s 2020 release, we’ll simply have to tune out the world with the soundtrack.
+While we await the 2021 release of season 2, we’ll simply have to tune out the world with the soundtrack.